bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 4. Otherwise, if EXACT is false,
     1. LOAD\_AS\_FILE(RESOLVED\_PATH)
     2. LOAD\_AS\_DIRECTORY(RESOLVED\_PATH)
-5. THROW “not found”
+5. THROW "not found”

 ### Caching[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#modules_caching)

 Modules are cached after the first time they are loaded.
 This means (among other things) that every call to `require('foo')` will get exactly the same object returned, if it would resolve to the same file.

 Provided `require.cache` is not modified, multiple calls to `require('foo')` will not cause the module code to be executed multiple times.
 This is an important feature.
-With it, “partially done” objects can be returned, thus allowing transitive dependencies to be loaded even when they would cause cycles.
+With it, "partially done” objects can be returned, thus allowing transitive dependencies to be loaded even when they would cause cycles.

 To have a module execute code multiple times, export a function, and call that function.